awsdocs/aws-ruby-developer-guide/doc_source/hello.rst

 Running the Program
 ===================

-To list the contents of a bucket, use either of the following commands, where :code:`bucket_name` is the name of the bucket to list.
+To list the contents of a bucket, use either of the following commands, where :code:`bucket-name` is the name of the bucket to list.
 We don't have to include :code:`list` because it is the default operation.

 .. code-block:: sh

-    ruby hello-s3.rb bucket_name list
+    ruby hello-s3.rb bucket-name list
-    ruby hello-s3.rb bucket_name
+    ruby hello-s3.rb bucket-name

-To create a bucket, use the following command, where :code:`bucket_name` is the name of the bucket you want to create.
+To create a bucket, use the following command, where :code:`bucket-name` is the name of the bucket you want to create.

 .. code-block:: sh

-    ruby hello-s3.rb bucket_name create
+    ruby hello-s3.rb bucket-name create

-If |S3| already has a bucket named :code:`bucket_name`, the service issues an error message and does not create another copy.
+If |S3| already has a bucket named :code:`bucket-name`, the service issues an error message and does not create another copy.

 After you create your bucket, you can upload an object to the bucket.
 The following command adds